Optimizing for Strategy Diversity in the Design of Video Games

-If $\{j_1, \ldots,j_k\} $ belongs a subdivision of $\cone(A)$, then the set of indices $\{j_1, \ldots,j_k\}$ is called a \textit{cell} of the subdivision, and if the cone is of dimension $k$, it is called a $k$-cell.
+If $\{j_1, \ldots,j_k\} $ belongs to a subdivision of $\cone(A)$, then the set of indices $\{j_1, \ldots,j_k\}$ is called a \textit{cell} of the subdivision, and if the cone is of $k$-dimensional, it is called a $k$-cell.
 We note that a polyhedral cone subdivision is completely specified by listing its maximal cells.